The Idea

 The vision is to have an easy-to-use yet highly customizable open source platform for local sharing that would be a globally recognized household name for local resource sharing, a little bit like what WordPress is today for blogging.

 The aim is high, but if we can gather a community of developers who are interested in working towards the best local sharing tool available, the goal should be reachable.
-We are not aware of other active open source projects aiming for this.
-If you know one, please comment below!

-English material:
+Current English material:

 I liked the idea very much.. way to go.
 I was thinking of building a service to share, but I will use your application to build that.
 You Idea & Ideaology Rocks..!!
 Wishing you all the best in your endeavors..